 Travelling to Asia for a Nigerian is as exciting as it sounds.
 Asia is the largest and most diverse continent on Earth, so you'll get more than your money's worth of culture, beauty, cuisine, history, and adventure.
-Eloho Sido, an ardent traveller, spent 8 days in East Asia recently and we were so inspired.
-Her trip was extremely beautiful and colourful.
+Eloho Sido, an ardent traveler, spent 8 days in East Asia recently and we were so inspired.
+Her trip was extremely beautiful and colorful.
 As you would expect, we reached out to her and the rest as they say, is history We're so glad she agreed to do this because this post is pure adventure, the way we like it.
 Without further ado, here is Eloho's experience below

 My 8 days trip to East Asia...

 I did the count down to 2014 in Taiwan with my friends who I had met while studying in University of Birmingham.
 I had filled up my schedule with places and things I wanted to do with them in a place I’d never been but time went by so quickly, so I promised myself I’d visit again.
-Fast forward to March 2018, I visited again but this time at a snail's pace and I thoroughly enjoyed being present in my favourite country, Taiwan.
+Fast forward to March 2018, I visited again but this time at a snail's pace and I thoroughly enjoyed being present in my favorite country, Taiwan.

 I got my visa on my Nigerian Passport, and I was set!
 I was bursting with excitement because from the last time I visited my friend had 2 kids, of which I’m the godmother:).
 I just couldn't wait to see them.

 My flight left from London to Beijing; there was a 3-hour connection.
 The air in Beijing was really bad, I was even coughing in the airport without existing.

 My friends and I hiked up to the Elephant Mountain.
 Quite a steep hike but the views of Taipei are really nice especially at sunrise/sunset.
 On my way up, I found elderly people walk briskly past me lol.
 And there were stops where there was equipment for exercise and even table tennis for anyone interested in playing.
 We also visited Maokong mountain